 Contamination and Previous Site Use

-The inspector will not be required to comment on possible existence or consequences of harmful or noxious substances, landfill, asbestos, or mineral extraction, or other forms of contamination which affect the site.
+The inspector will not be required to comment on the possible existence or consequences of harmful or noxious substances, landfill, asbestos, or mineral extraction, or other forms of contamination which affect the site.

 Before entering into a legally binding contract the Client is advised to obtain confirmation from the Vendors that the site is not and has not been subject to any contamination.
 The Client should also ensure that declarations are received from the Vendor, Developer / Builder confirming that either no works have been carried out or describing any works that have been carried out on site - to either separate, mask, reduce, or conceal, any site contamination directly within the curtilage of the development site.